 There’s a delicate balance that needs to be struck between flexibility and stability in a running shoe.
 It can be very difficult for a manufacturer to design a shoe that doesn’t tip too far in one direction or the other.
-Asics is one of the few companies that manages to toe this line with grace, thanks in part to the amazing technology implemented in the FuzeX.
+Asics is one of the few companies that manage to toe this line with grace, thanks in part to the amazing technology implemented in the FuzeX.
 The much-touted FuzeGEL technology allows these shoes to provide the cushion and responsiveness expected from a shoe with much more stability.
 However, thanks to this feature and extra flex grooves along the outsole ensure that these shoes provide flexibility without sacrificing control.

 While the Asics FuzeX manages to provide a comfortable amount of flexible give, a competent level of stability is also guaranteed in its design.
 This is the main selling point of Asics’ FuzeGEL technology; the innovative combination of foam and gel bring out the best aspects of both without any of the shortcomings.
 In addition to this impressively designed midsole, a tight-fitting upper and highly grippy outsole bring home the fact that these shoes guarantee full control during a run.